AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 AVG vs. McAfee: which is better?

-In our eyes, AVG antivirus and McAfee antivirus are tied.
+In our eyes, AVG antivirus and McAfee antivirus are very close, but we gave the overall nod to McAfee.
 They each took two wins in our comparison, offer safety and security, and have downsides that might mean they don’t work for you.
 If you’re a single person or on a budget, we think AVG is the winner for you.
-If you have a family or need additional features, McAfee is going to win.
+If you have a family or need additional features, McAfee is your best option.

 AVG vs. McAfee alternatives